 You can download the Iceberg Report and read in full, but the following are some of the highlights of the research.

 - Types of Structures of Renter Households.
 Out of the 43.7 million rental households, 15.2 million or 35 percent are single-family residences that represent 43 percent of rental residences.
 This segment of the rental industry is second only to apartment buildings.

 - First vs. Subsequent Investment Opportunities.
 The first rental property purchase made by investors is typically found with the help of others.
 Real estate agents are the leading source, followed by friends and real estate investment clubs.
 Real estate investment courses also play a major role.
 In contrast, subsequent investment property purchases involve a much greater variety of inputs including personal contacts and internet sources.
 Investors quickly learn how to leverage multiple information sources to build their portfolios.

 - Investor Location Preference.
-Two thirds of rental property investments are made in the investor’s local area and 52 percent occur in the investor’s city or town.
-The role of national investors who are indifferent about a rental property’s location remain a smaller segment of the market.
+Two-thirds of rental property investments are made in the investor’s local area and 52 percent occur in the investor’s city or town.
+The role of national investors who are indifferent about a rental property’s location remains a smaller segment of the market.

 - Price for Residential Property.
 Most investors buy rental properties priced below both the average new or existing home price.
 Only one-third are willing to pay for housing above $275,000.

 - Intent of Property Acquisition.
 Property investors play an important role in upgrading and improving housing.
 Two-thirds of properties are renovated after purchase, and nearly half of all property investments are turned into rentals.
 Only a third of investors are “flippers”, who plan to sell the property as-is or with renovations.